lambdaclass/mirra_backend/docs/src/testing/load_testing/load_testing.md

 ## Second Step : Load Test Server First Time Setup

+This is supposed to be done only once per server.
+If it was already done, you can skip this step.

 1. Check you can log into it with ssh:
    ```sh
    ssh myuser@myrra_load_test_server